House of Griffin: Origins and branches

 The origins of the Griffins are not clear.
-Most theories derive them from either local Slavic nobility or a cadet branch of the Polish house of Piasts.
+Most theories derive them from either local West Slavic nobility or a cadet branch of the Polish house of Piasts.
 Medieval Polish chronicler Jan Długosz connected them with Polish noble family of Świebodzice from the south province of Poland named the Lesser Poland, who also used a griffin as their coat-of-arms and who in turn might also have been a cadet branch of the Piasts.
 At any rate, chronicler Gallus Anonymus in his Gesta principum Polonorum calls the Griffins "close cousins" of then-contemporary Bolesław III of Poland, directly implying a close dynastic relationship with the Piasts.

 In the 17th century, the Griffins derived their roots from legendary beings from Sorb mythology called Gryphus or Baltus.

 The first known members of the Griffins were the brothers Wartislaw I and Ratibor I. Wartislaw would be the ancestor of the line of dukes that ruled the Duchy of Pomerania until 1630; Ratibor would be the ancestor of the Ratiborides branch of the Griffins, that was to rule the lands of Schlawe and Stolp until the line became extinct and the area was incorporated in the Duchy of Pomerania.
 The first known member of the Swantiborides branch of the Griffins, notable as castellans of Pomeranian cities, was Wartislaw (II) Swantiboriz.